Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 Deployment Automation with GitHub Actions

-Manual deployment worked for initial migration, but we needed CI/CD for ongoing updates.
+Manual deployment works for the initial migration, but ongoing updates need CI/CD.
 If you prefer running the same pipeline inside AWS, a CodeBuild buildspec walkthrough covers the equivalent build phases.
-Implemented GitHub Actions pipeline:
+A GitHub Actions pipeline:

 # .github/workflows/deploy.yml